 • any evidence of the complaint (e.g. a letter from the relevant department stating their decision about the complaint).

 When a written complaint is received, it is assessed and the Victorian Ombudsman may conduct enquiries to determine if a matter should be investigated or if it can be resolved informally (s 13A(1)).
 The majority of complaints are resolved informally using these enquiries powers.

-If the matter is not resolved informally and the complaint merits formal investigation (s 15B), then the complainant, the relevant department head (e.g. a CEO of a municipal council or a departmental secretary), the mayor (in a matter involving a local council) or the minister will be formally advised of the investigation.
+If the matter is not resolved informally and the complaint merits formal investigation (s 15B), then the complainant, the relevant authority head (e.g. a CEO of a municipal council or a departmental secretary), the mayor (in a matter involving a local council) and the minister will be formally advised of the investigation.

-The Victorian Ombudsman can also conduct enquiries or start an investigation without a complaint being made, using her “own motion” powers (ss 13A(2), 16A(1)).
+The Victorian Ombudsman can also conduct enquiries or start an investigation with or without a complaint being made, using her “own motion” powers (ss 13A(2), 16A(1)).